MicrosoftDocs/windows-dev-docs/windows-apps-src/devices-sensors/pair-devices.md

 To support custom pairing, you will need to create a handler for the [**PairingRequested**](https://msdn.microsoft.com/library/windows/apps/windows.devices.enumeration.deviceinformationcustompairing.pairingrequested.aspx) event.
 This handler needs to make sure to account for all the different [**DevicePairingKinds**](https://msdn.microsoft.com/library/windows/apps/Mt608808) that might be used in a custom pairing scenario.
 The appropriate action to take will depend on the **DevicePairingKinds** provided as part of the event arguments.

 It is important to be aware that custom pairing is always a system-level operation.
 Because of this, when you are operating on Desktop or Windows Phone, a system dialog will always be shown to the user when pairing is going to happen.
 This is because both of those platforms posses a user experience that requires user consent.
 Since that dialog is automatically generated, you will not need to create your own dialog when you are opting for a [**DevicePairingKinds**](https://msdn.microsoft.com/library/windows/apps/Mt608808) of **ConfirmOnly** when operating on these platforms.
 For the other **DevicePairingKinds**, you will need to perform some special handling depending on the specific **DevicePairingKinds** value.
 See the sample for examples of how to handle custom pairing for different **DevicePairingKinds** values.

+Starting with Windows 10, version 1903, a new **DevicePairingKinds** is supported, **ProvidePasswordCredential**.
+This value means that the app must request a user name and password from the user in order to authenticate with the paired device.
+To handle this case, call the [**AcceptWithPasswordCredential**](https://docs.microsoft.com/uwp/api/windows.devices.enumeration.devicepairingrequestedeventargs.acceptwithpasswordcredential?branch=release-19h1#Windows_Devices_Enumeration_DevicePairingRequestedEventArgs_AcceptWithPasswordCredential_Windows_Security_Credentials_PasswordCredential_) method of the event args of the **PairingRequested** event handler to accept the pairing.
+Pass in a [**PasswordCredential**](https://docs.microsoft.com/uwp/api/windows.security.credentials.passwordcredential) object that encapsulates the user name and password as a parameter.
+Note that the username and password for the remote device are distinct from and often not the same as the credentials for the locally signed-in user.

 ## Unpairing